privafy/UsePlantUML/README.md

 ## Getting Started

-To be able to use Azure-PlantUML it is necessary to use specific `!includes`.
+To be able to use UsePlantUML it is necessary to use specific `!includes`.
-After that the Azure service macros are available and can be used.
+After that the service macros are available and can be used.
-A list of all supported Azure services can be found in the [Azure-PlantUML Azure Symbols Documentation](AzureSymbols.md).
+A list of all supported services can be found in the [UsePlantUML Architecture Symbols Documentation](ArchSymbols.md).

 ### Prerequisites